 2) Cajun Encounters Swamp Tours - this is one of the biggest companies in town and so availability is at its best here.
 They also offer night swamps and are great for families.

 3) Combo Swamp Tour - spend half the day on the swamp and the other half sipping mint juleps in one of the plantation houses along the Great River Road.
+Here's a combination swamp tour you can book through Get Your Guide.

 Still wondering whether or not a swamp tour is worth it or not?